Setting Family Goals for the New Year: From Vision to Victory

 I’m Danielle, a mom of two boys and married to an amazing partner.
 We live near the ocean in Marblehead, Massachusetts.
 I did my undergrad at Boston College and worked as a management consultant for over 10 years, until I got very sick with Lyme Disease in 2006.

 My diagnosis sparked my interest in functional medicine and nutrition, so I left the consulting world and became a certified health coach.
-I then got my Master’s in Nutrition and Integrative Health from Maryland University to become a licensed nutritionist.
+I then got my Master’s in Nutrition and Integrtestative Health from Maryland University to become a licensed nutritionist.
 I run a private practice helping moms and babies with issues of gut health and eczema.
 And I also am a microbiome specialist at Tiny Health, helping people navigate their test results and plan how to improve or maintain their gut health.

 About 8 years ago, my good friend Brett Blumenthal and I realized we were getting so many questions from families and friends on what small things they could focus on to improve their family’s health and wellbeing.
 So we decided to write 52 Small Changes for the Family.
 It’s based on small change theory: that small steps over time lead to big changes.